biglocalnews/warn-scraper/README.md

 # Rebase your changes on top of main
 git main rebase

+# Re-apply stashed changes, if any
+git stash apply
 ```

 After a rebase, delete and recreate your *remote* branch (if you previously pushed it):